mcmidi-uwu/web/README.md

-# MM-Web
+# web
-The web component of McMidi.
+A simple website which connects to MIDI devices and sends note requests to an endpoint.